Bananas are an incredibly popular fruit — and it’s no wonder why. They’re convenient, versatile, and a staple ingredient in many cuisines worldwide.

 Summary Practicing moderation is the best way to reap the most benefits from bananas.
 One to two bananas per day is likely alright for most healthy people.
 Make sure your diet is balanced by also including other foods that provide the nutrients that bananas lack.

 Bananas are one of the most popular fruits in the world.

 They’re full important nutrients, but eating too many could end up doing more harm than good.

 Too much of any single food may contribute to weight gain and nutrient deficiencies.

-One to three bananas per day is considered a moderate intake for most healthy people.
+One to two bananas per day is considered a moderate intake for most healthy people.